vectordotdev/vector/docs/about/data-model.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-And when this event is emitted from a [sink][sinks], it will be exploded back into it's original structure:
+And when this event is emitted from a [sink][docs.sinks], it will be exploded back into it's original structure:

 {% code-tabs %}
 {% code-tabs-item title="output" %}